 Onewheels, specifically the Pint and the XR, have built-in safety features such as Simplestop, LED lights, and a self-balancing mechanism.
 Yet, they are not free from different sorts of dangers that may occur along the way.
 Therefore, you should be aware of them for added caution and to practice prevention.

-Although Onewheels have off-road capability, there are still limits in the track they can tolerate.
+Although Onewheels have off-road capability, there are still limits to the track they can tolerate.
 For example, your Onewheel will recognize your foot on the pad when you accelerate the speed, but it doesn’t detect the bumps on the road unless your wheel is a self-driving vehicle.

 You, the rider, should decide if you need to slow down or stop.